 The study also showed that a number of the single fathers are younger, have a high school diploma or dropped out of high school, and don’t make as much money.
 Of the fathers that are under the age of 30, 27% are single parents.
 The Census Bureau’s numbers allow for single fathers who may be living with the child’s grandparents, but it also shows that many of the men categorized as a single father are doing the raising alone.

 Because of the shift in the United States judicial system and the standard for family law judges to look for the best interests of the child in custody cases, the number of fathers receiving better custody arrangements and claiming to be single fathers is on the rise.
 Before, “the best interests of the child” was essentially meant to be in favor of the mother because of the nurturing ability of the mom.
 Now, judges are more likely to interpret “the best interests of the child” as having a strong relationship with both parents.

 There have been recent pushes for joint parenting on part of both the courts and from fathers.
 Many courts believe that the bond between both parents and children, as long as they are healthy bonds, are beneficial.
 Fathers are also believing that they can do more for the child and are becoming more aware of their rights in matters such as child custody.

-At Givens Givens Sparks, our Tampa fathers’ rights lawyers understand how important it is for men who want to have custody of their children to understand their situation.
+At Robert Sparks Attorneys, our Tampa fathers’ rights lawyers understand how important it is for men who want to have custody of their children to understand their situation.
 We stand by your side so you can take the necessary steps towards protecting yourself in child custody matters.
 As a father, you are granted specific rights and they should be upheld at all times.
 Call today to discuss your matter.